Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Conclusions and Open Problems

 \item Universality and the existence of fully $h$-stable partitions.
 Unlike the case of sparse Erdős-Rényi graphs, the SK model might contain configurations with all vertices being $h$-stable.
-We leave to future work extending our results for existence and universality for configurations containing $n-o(n)$ $h$-stable vertices to configurations with all vertices being $h$-stable.
-In the SK model, such configurations may even exhibit an overlap gap property similar to regular graphs.
-We believe the analysis of such properties and any associated universality to be a promising research direction.
-A concurrent work by Minzer, Sah, Sawhney recently proved such a result for dense Erdos-Renyi graphs from $\G(n,1/2)$
+We leave to future work extending our results for the existence of configurations containing $n-o(n)$ $h$-stable vertices to configurations with all $n$ vertices being $h$-stable.
+A concurrent work by Minzer, Sah, Sawhney \citep{minzer2023perfectly} recently proved such a result for dense \ER graphs from $\G(n,1/2)$.
+A promising direction would be to extend the result to the SK model with Gaussian disorder.
+We believe that our proof technique could also allow establishing the universality of the phase transition for configurations with all spins being $h$-stable.

-\item Extension to $p$-spin Ising models and hypergraphs: We believe that our proof techniques can be generalized to single-flip stability in models involving interactions between $p\geq 3$ spins such as $p$-spin models and hypergraphs.
+\item Extension to $p$-spin Ising models and hypergraphs: We believe that our proof techniques can also be generalized to analyze the single-flip stability in models involving interactions between $p\geq 3$ spins such as $p$-spin models and hypergraphs.

 \item Extensions of universality and the limiting the entropy density: As mentioned in sections \ref{sec:intro} and \ref{sec:universality_e_max}, our results corroborate the predictions in \cite{bray1981metastable} for $E_{min}(0)$ and $E_{max}(0)$.
-However, further inspection of the numerical values reveals that even the values of the first moment entropy density and $E_{cor}(0)$ obtained through Theorem \ref{thm:sparse_max_E_thres} for sparse graphs with anti-ferromagnetic interactions match the ones reported in \cite{bray1981metastable}.
+However, further inspection of the numerical values reveals that even the values of the first moment entropy density and $E_{\rm cor}(0)$ obtained through Theorem \ref{thm:sparse_max_E_thres} for sparse graphs with anti-ferromagnetic interactions match the ones reported in \cite{bray1981metastable}.
 This leads us to conjecture that a large number of properties of the $h$-stable configurations obey universality, including the first and second moment entropy densities.
 Furthermore, the first moment entropy density obtained by us for specific values of energy matches the quenched entropy density in \cite{bray1981metastable}, defined as the expectation of logarithm of the number of local optima at the given energy level.
 We therefore conjecture that the first moment entropy density asymptotically matches the quenched one.
-More precisely, let $X(E_1,E_2,h)$ denote the number of $h$-stable configurations with normalized energy in range $[E_1,E_2]$ for some $E_1<E_2$.
+More precisely, let $X_{E_1,E_2}(h)$ denote the number of $h$-stable configurations with normalized energy in range $(E_1,E_2)$ for some $E_1<E_2$.
 We conjecture that: